krristi427/Sorting-Algorithms/Insertion_Sort/README.md

 END FOR
 ```

+###Complexity
+In the worst-case, the outer loop will run n-times, but the inner one will do n-1 for each of those<br>
+Thus leading to a quadratic time complexity.

 ### This is a very common sorting algorithm and can be implemented in pretty much every language.<br>Check out the rest of this folder to see some examples of it at work!